- Antique Diamonds

 Often creating an illusion of a larger size, the Moval or antique marquise shape is the universal symbol of opulence and glamour.
 Moval is a gracefully elongated shape that straddles an oval and marquise.
 This rare and desirable diamond cut is typical of the Art Deco period.

-These two obscure diamond cuts are interesting only because they gave birth to the French cut through gradual transformations and improvements.
+The two obscure diamond cuts, Peruzzi and Mazarin, gave birth to the French cut through gradual transformations and improvements.

 The early brilliant diamond cut created in 1650 was named after Cardinal Mazarin, who was very fond of diamonds.